 Running a forecast takes place on the Forecast Options screen.
 Once you have finalized your policy variable inputs, you should make some final decisions about how the forecast should run.
-Depending on the type of forecast, some different options will be available, including closure options and iteration settings.
+Depending on the type of forecast, some different options will be available including closure options and iteration settings.
 Regardless of the forecast, there will be frequently asked questions and answers about the available run options right on this screen.
-In a regional control forecast, you can select a budget and set the feedback iteration options.
 The "Run Years" selector shows what years the forecast will run for.
 Not all forecast years up to 2060 will be available in all cases.
 If your forecast has a parent baseline control, only the years for which that control has run will be available.
 Once you have chosen your options, settings, and run years, simply click the "Run Forecast" button and the model will begin calculating results, as indicated by the pop-up run progress window.

-Figure 46: Forecast Options
+Figure 41: Forecast Options